deepwavedigital/airstack-examples/inference/README.md

 ### Install TensorFlow and PyTorch
 To build the neural networks using PyTorch or TensorFlow, a .yml file is provided to create the Anaconda environment.
-To create the Anaconda environment, open a terminal and type:
+If using pytorch create the Anaconda environment, open a terminal and type:

 ```
 conda env create -f airstack-infer.yml